 It was hard to keep up with all the exciting business/technology news.
 I was now spending more time every morning with the New York Times business section than with the arts section.
 I laughed when AOL bought Time Warner, but I cheered -- loudly -- when the Justice Department came down with an antitrust judgment against Microsoft.
-As a Microsoft-hater from the old school, I was very familiar with the dirty tricks this company played to battle competitors like Netscape, Apache and Linux, and it was very satisfying to see Bill Gates humbled and defanged.
+As a Microsoft-hater from the old school, I was very familiar with the dirty tricks this company played to battle competitive organizations and platforms like Netscape, Apache, GNU and Linux, and it was very satisfying to see Bill Gates humbled and defanged.
 (Years later, I would finally come to respect Bill Gates after he donated most of his wealth to worthy global charities.
 I wonder if the Department of Justice's stunning lawsuit might have been the first step towards his eventual humanization.)

 On Friday, March 10, 2000, the NASDAQ composite index reached 5132.32.
 There was no way to know this at the time, of course, but this was the day the Internet stock market reached its peak.

 Many of us had convinced ourselves by now that this would never happen, that the average stock prices of all these Boo.com's and Gazoontite.com's and iVillage.com's would stay in the hundreds forever.